stianjsu/messeption/readme.md

 #### Code verification:
 - The code for each release is checked and verified both manually by each group member and by tests created for the different modules
 - Issues are verified after completion before they are marked as 'closed', to ensure that if a mistake has been made it is picked up as early as possible
 - We have used jacoco to show how much of the code is covered by the tests.
-A report is put into target/site/jacoco which shows coverage in percent
+A report is put into target/site/jacoco which shows coverage in percent.
+Jacoco is configured for every module and compiles a report after mvn verify or equivelent is run
-- Spotbugs has also been implemented to check the code for common mistakes
+- Spotbugs has also been implemented to check the code for common mistakes.
+For soptbugs to function properly it must be run from gr2122/messeption and not lower
 - Checkstyle has been implemented to cehck the codes formatting and visual style so that is in inline with the google checktyle convention